Skew-Brauer graph algebras: Trivial extension of a skew-gentle algebra

 The next definition generalizes the construction of the admissible ideal of a skew-gentle algebra.

-\begin{defn} (sg-ideal $I^{sg}$) Let $(Q,I,Sp,\mathcal{C})$ be a tuple, where $(Q,I)$ is a bound quiver, with $Sp \subset Q_0$ a subset of distinguished vertices such that there are no loops at any $ x \in Sp$.
-Let $\mathcal{C}$ be a (possibly empty) set of \emph{distinguished cycles} such that there is at most one distinguished cycle starting at each vertex in $Sp$.
-Moreover, the ideal $I$ is generated by
+\begin{defn} (sg-ideal $I^{\textrm{sg}}$) Let $A=KQ/I$ be a finite dimensional algebra with $\Qsp$ a set of special vertices, as in Definition~\ref{definition-admissible quiver}, and $\mathcal{C}$ be a (possibly empty) set of cycles of length at least two in $Q$, called \emph{special cycles}, such that:

-\begin{itemize} \item A (possibly empty) set of monomial relations such that if $\alpha\beta$ is a monomial relation of length two, then $t(\alpha)=s(\beta) \notin Sp$, \item the difference $C_1-C_2$ of any two distinguished cycles $C_1$ and $C_2$ starting at the same non-distinguished vertex. \end{itemize} For the quiver $Q$ in the tuple $(Q,I,Sp,\mathcal{C})$, consider the quiver $Q^{sg}$.
-We define the \emph{sg-ideal $I^{sg}$} of $KQ^{sg}$ as the ideal generated by \begin{itemize}
+\begin{itemize} \item The class $\mathcal{C}$ is closed under cyclic permutations. \item There is at most one special cycle starting at each vertex in $\Qsp$. \item The ideal $I$ is generated by the union of the following (possible empty) sets: \begin{itemize} \item A set of paths of length at least two that contains no paths of the form $\alpha\beta$ with $x=t(\alpha)=s(\beta) \in \Qsp$. \item All commutative relations of the form $C_1-C_2$, where \( C_1 \) and \( C_2 \) are distinct cycles of $\mathcal{C}$ starting at the same non-special vertex. \end{itemize} \end{itemize}